 Fig. 3.
 Non-exceedance probabilities for 52 values of data for the reservoir water levels.

 For those two distributions, the water levels according to several years average recurrence intervals were computed, and further adopted - the values are presented in table 5:

-Table 3.
-In ie values ic or the reservoir water level s adopted.
+Table 5.
+The values for the reservoir water levels adopted.